 We recognize that our enabling PCT, BaroFold, and UST pressure platforms are powerful, novel platform technologies.
-We also recognize that the power of pressure in today's laboratories is not yet generally known by researchers.
+We also recognize that the power of pressure is not yet widely understood, appreciated and utilized by researchers and engineers in today's laboratories and prospective industrial partners.
 Our first goal is to greatly broaden the awareness of pressure and its applications among research scientists and to ensure they know that these technologies exist through our high-pressure instruments, requisite consumables, and unique services.
 To accomplish this expansion of knowledge about the power of pressure and the subsequent adoption of our pressure-based technology platforms, we have developed and are implementing a multi-faceted approach to marketing our products and services.